HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/performance/DB2DatabasePerformance.md

 com.ibm.ws.rsadapter.jdbc.WSJdbcPreparedStatement.executeQuery(WSJdbcPreparedStatement.java:747)
 ```

+This article describes the different options you can try to improve the performance of the HCL DX database.

 ## Instructions

+Refer to the following options to improve HCL DX database performance:

+### Option 1: Debug performance issue

-Before tuning any settings HCL highly recommends to further debug the performance problem.
-That can be done by executing the following db2 commands:
+Before tuning any settings, it is recommended to further debug the performance problem.
+Run the following DB2 commands:

 ```log
 db2 "call monreport.dbsummary(300)"